 These days new clients make their way upstairs through diligent Google research.
-For women with challenging hair in Melbourne, there are currently multiple options and that is always a good thing as there are certainly different needs related to design, finish and absolutely in the environment.
-Often during a consultation, it is stated that is was the writings (or ranting) here that directly resonated with and influenced my clients in their decision.
+For individuals with challenging hair in Melbourne, there are currently multiple options and that is always a good thing as there are certainly different needs related to design, finish and absolutely in the environment.
+Often during a consultation, it is stated that is was the writings, or ranting, here that directly resonated with and influenced my clients in their decision.
 I tell them, 'Well it should, you wrote it!"
 My success has been due to a critical decision made long ago: I didn't allow some other hairdresser to teach or influence me.
 Truth is, I never liked hairdressers or the salon environment much and distinctly refused to be indoctrinated by their heavily flawed practices.
 Instead of taking the road most travelled I decided to do things differently.

-My approach was to forge a path where those who sat in my chair would have a direct influence in creating the hairdresser they wished to have.
+My approach was to forge a path where those who sat in my chair would have a direct influence in creating the professional they wished to have.
 To that point, I have logged countless hours listening to what my clients have liked and disliked about my work.
-I have listened to the numerous (and reoccurring) frustrations women experience getting their hair cut by conventional hairdressers at conventional salons and resolved to not do those things.
-My entire practice, philosophical platform and this entire website are based entirely on what women have wanted in a hairdresser.
+I have listened to the numerous, and reoccurring, frustrations people experience getting their hair cut by hairdressers at conventional salons and resolved to not do those things.
+My entire practice is the constructed manifestation of what my clients have wanted from the person tasked with the responsibility of cutting their hair.
 It seems like such a simple concept but the result has seen continued longevity from North America to Australia.

 "Well, I've always cut curly hair".
 That is what I tell my clients.
 Success has come from having the way forward paved by the very people I have been fortunate to learn from - my clients.
 It's been an incredibly fulfilling journey thus far, here's to another 30 years together!